lacework/go-sdk/cli/README.md

 <img src="https://techally-content.s3-us-west-1.amazonaws.com/public-content/lacework_logo_full.png" width="600">

-# `lacework-cli`
+# Lacework cli

-The Lacework Command Line Interface is a tool that helps you manage your Lacework cloud security platform.
+The Lacework Command Line Interface is a tool that helps you manage the Lacework cloud security platform.
 You can use it to manage compliance reports, external integrations, vulnerability scans, and other operations.